LabKey/labkey-ui-components/packages/querygrid/README.md

 Query Grid for LabKey schema/query data views

 ## Release Notes ##

+### version ???
+*Released*: ???
+* port FormStep and related helpers from Biologics
+* port handleInputTab and handleTabKeyOnTextArea from Biologics
+* add AssayWizardModel, BatchPropertiesPanel, RunPropertiesPanel, and RunDataPanel from Biologics

 ### version 0.9.0
 *Released*: 10 July 2019
 * Update SampleDeleteConfirmModal to account for restrictions on deleting samples